the-greatest-veigar-ever/COSC2767-RMIT-Store/README.md

 7. Testing Enhancements: Incorporate automated end-to-end tests using Cypress or Playwright into the CI/CD pipeline.
 Also, Use Postman collections for API testing as part of the build process.

 These ideas can further improve reliability, scalability, and operational efficiency for the project.

+**Below are the step-by-step guides for Plan A and Plan B to help you get started. 😊**

 ---